Postdoctoral Research Associate in Health Economics

 South Cloisters, University of Exeter, St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

-Nia is a Graduate Trainee in Health Economics.
+Nia is a Postdoctoral Research Associate in Health Economics.
 Her research considers the impact of loneliness on health and social care, with a particular focus on young adults.
 She also has interests in patient preferences and valuation of health and quality of life outcomes.
 Nia joined the Health Economics Group as a Graduate Trainee Assistant in 2018 assisting in a number of ongoing projects across the department.
 Prior to joining the team Nia completed degrees in economics alongside undertaking internships with both central and local government departments.

 - BA Economics and History, University of York (2016)